 The American financial system experienced major changes after the Federal Reserve increased interest rates in response to inflation and economic conditions.
 These changes forced banks to compete more aggressively for deposits, which led to significantly higher APYs on savings accounts.

 For millions of people, earning around 5% APY on cash savings became an attractive alternative to leaving money inside checking accounts that generate almost no returns.
-Online banks played a massive role in this transformation by reducing operational expenses and providing better APYs.
+This became especially important for conservative savers who prioritize liquidity and safety over aggressive investing strategies.

 What Does High Yield Savings Account Mean?